spryker/spryker-docs/_drafts/oryx/packages.md

 ## Platform packages

-The platform layer contains the core packages of Oryx framework.
+The platform layer contains the core packages of the Oryx framework.
 They provide the infrastructure to the whole system.

 | PACKAGES                                                                           | LOCATION                          |
 | ---------------------------------------------------------------------------------- | --------------------------------- |